Welcome to the Job Page

 - Students, in particular, may be interested in these student questions and answers

 It is safe to say, employers today, do not want to entrust millions of dollars worth of machinery and cargo, to someone that is unproven.
 Even as today's engineering officers are quickly moving on to retirement, you can still expect competition for positions - worldwide.
 However, in my number of years working in the marine industry, I have yet to figure out what it is exactly that recruiters are looking for.

 From my observations, recruiters are typically pressed for time, juggling numerous tasks at once like "putting out fires" and don't spend a great deal of time assessing how you might actually fit into a company.
 More than half the vessels I joined where to fill the position at the very last minute.
 I have observed that there is a high reluctance to "try something new", many recruiters would prefer "devil you know", rather than try a new recruit.
 So with this general overview, I suggest you consider the following when preparing your "sale pitch"...

 - Have proper documents.
 Makes sure you have the documents you need to sail, and that they are valid, and will be for six months after joining a ship.

 - Second, reputation and "who you know", these go a long way in breaking into the marine field.
 Having someone vouch for you decreases a company's risk of the unknown - get networking.

-There are already lots of qualities that you have, or will demonstrate just to be an licensed engineer.
+There are already lots of qualities that you have, or will demonstrate just to be an engineer.
 The qualities below are the ones which will make you unique - a more attractable mate, if you will - to a company.
-As marine school leaver, qualities such as know how with computer networks, sense of humour, good grades in the cadetship, deck side certificates, etc. are all pluses in my book.
+As marine school leaver, qualities such as comfort with computer systems, sense of humour, good grades in the cadetship, deck side certificates, etc. are all pluses in my book.